May 26, 2026

 April 15, 2026

-When you see anima, animus, or a similar formation in a word, it’s often an indicator of something alive, lively, or spirited.
-Something described as animated and full of life.
+I love to research the meaning of names and words.
+Here’s a quick exploration and explanation into magnanimous.
+When you see anima, animus, or a similar formation in a word, it’s often an indicator of something alive, lively, or spirited; something described as animated and full of life.
 The word animal refers to a living thing.
 The Latin word anima means “breath” or “soul” and animus means “spirit.”
 In magnanimous, animus is joined by the Latin word magnus, meaning “great.”
 Basically meaning “greatness of spirit.”
 (Miriam Webster)

-Being made in the image of God, art should make us happy, not only in the creation of it but in the sharing of it with the world for others to enjoy, even if it’s within our own familial world.
-It’s not unreasonable to think how the Creator must have felt with unspeakable delight in exercising the full expression of His nature that the resulting creation of all things would gift humanity with something to behold, receive, and enjoy.
-It’s no wonder artists throughout the ages paint directly from nature and glean inspiration from it.
+Being made in the image of God, art should make us happy, not only in the creation of it but in sharing it with the world for others to enjoy, even if it’s within our own familial world.
+Think of the unspeakable delight the Creator must have felt.
+By exercising the full expression of His nature in the creation of all things, humanity would have something to behold, receive, and enjoy.
+It’s no wonder artists throughout the ages paint directly from nature, gleaning both inspiration and pleasure from it.

 Art by Slade, age 7